IMS LEGAL STRATEGIES EXPANDS TO STAY AHEAD OF CLIENT NEEDS WITH THE ADDITION OF MACKENZIE LIFE CARE PLANNING

 As a part of IMS Legal Strategies, MacKenzie Life Care Planning will offer more comprehensive services that strengthen legal cases, and enhance the overall effectiveness of support for matters involving substantial injury situations, including:

-- Increased Trust and Credibility: confidence in a team of dedicated experts and legal
+• Increased Trust and Credibility: confidence in a team of dedicated experts and legal professionals.

 Terms of the acquisition are not disclosed.